 - Conduct workshops on note taking techniques, study skills, test taking skills, time/money management and more

-- Assist college students with health care shadowing opportunities
+- Health care shadowing opportunities

-- Connect you with campus and community activities
+- Campus and community activities

 - You'll participate in biweekly seminars to guide your pre-professional development and enhance critical academic skill.